-29 CFR § 1980.101 defines "employee" as "an individual presently or formerly working for a company or . . . an individual applying to work for a company or . . . whose employment could be affected by the company. . . ."
-As discussed in Section III.B., supra, courts and ALJs have generally included employees of subsidiaries within this definition.

-Courts and ALJs have also addressed whether the following other categories of persons fall within Section 806's definition of "employee."
+29 CFR § 1980.101 defines "employee" as "an individual presently or formerly working for a company or . . . an individual applying to work for a company or . . . whose employment could be affected by the company or company representative."
+Courts and ALJs have addressed whether the following categories of persons fall within Section 806's definition of "employee."